Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Data Extraction

 \subsubsection{Prompt Engineering}

-Table~\ref{tab:prompt_engineering} summarizes whether the selected studies use prompt engineering techniques.
-A study is marked as “Yes” if it explicitly applies methods such as zero-shot, few-shot, chain-of-thought, iterative prompting, or prompt variations to influence code generation.
-Studies that use default model settings without modifying prompts are marked as “No.” It can be observed that several studies rely on prompt-based strategies, while others evaluate models without applying specific prompt engineering techniques.
+Table~\ref{tab:prompt_engineering} summarizes the use of prompt engineering techniques in the selected studies.
+A study is marked as “Yes” if it explicitly applies methods such as zero-shot, few-shot, chain-of-thought, or prompt variations, and as “No” if default prompts are used.
+Several studies employ prompt-based strategies, while others evaluate models without specific prompt engineering.